 Terms of reference

-- Secretariat support will be provided by the staff-lead on diversity, noting that the steering group may request other staff participation as needs arise.
+- Professional support will be provided by the staff lead on diversity, noting that the advisory group may request other staff participation as needs arise.